 Accommodation: Surf Camps, Hostels, and Hotels

 • Surf Hostels: Perfect for budget-conscious, social travelers who may not need daily lessons.
-They offer affordable dorms and private rooms and are fantastic for meeting other surfers.
+They offer affordable dorms and private rooms and are fantastic for meeting other riders.

 Sample One-Week Budget for Your Surf Trip

-Based on my experience, here’s what to expect for a one-week Portugal surf trip (per person, USD):
+Based on my experience, here is exactly what to expect for a one-week Portugal surfing trip (per person, in USD).

 • Flight: $500